msaari/relevanssi-live-ajax-search/readme.txt

 This will make Relevanssi Live Ajax Search use a different method of fetching the results.
 This method is compatible with WPML.
 This method uses the `search-results-query.php` template instead of the default `search-results.php` template in Relevanssi Live Ajax Search, so take note if you want to customize the template to use the right base template for your customization.

 == Changelog ==
+= 2.3.1 =
+* Fixes the bugs in search results placement introduced in 2.3.

 = 2.3 =
 * The messages template is no longer loaded with AJAX.
 Instead, it is included in the JS localization.
 If you want to load it with AJAX, have the `relevanssi_live_ajax_search_ajax_messages` filter hook return `true`.
 * If the parent element is set with the `rlv-parentel` attribute and located away from the input field, the results will be placed under the parent element and not under the input field.